 We spend 90% of our time inside buildings.
 Insufficient lighting or unsuitable lighting design can negatively affect people’s ability to perform daily tasks, and even interrupt their sleep cycles.

-Maximise the use of natural sunlight
+- Maximise the use of daylight

-Outdoor design to promote physical activity.
+- Outdoor design to promote physical activity.

-Integrate indoor and outdoor spaces to encourage exercise.
+- Integrate indoor and outdoor spaces to encourage exercise.